Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: System Implementation

 \section{System Implementation}

-To fully demonstrate the \textit{Omni-swarm} proposed in this paper in real-world experiments, an aerial swarm system containing the drones, algorithms, software management, communication network, 3d user interface is essential, which is proposed in this section.
-Moreover, we also develop an aerial swarm trajectory planning method for verifying the practical value of \textit{Omni-swarm} in the inter-drone collision avoidance experiments.
+To fully demonstrate the Omni-swarm method proposed in this paper in real-world experiments, we present an aerial swarm system containing drones, algorithms, software management, a communication network, and 3D user interface.
+We also develop an aerial swarm trajectory planning method for verifying the practical value of Omni-swarm in inter-drone collision avoidance experiments.